hsf-training/hsf-training-ml-gpu-webpage/_episodes/05-runtime.md

 - "GPU processes are asynchronous."
 ---

+In this lesson we will consider different ways of measuring performance and draw comparisons between training a model on the CPU and training it on the GPU.

 # Model performance

 Just as in the [Introduction to Machine Learning lesson](https://hsf-training.github.io/hsf-training-ml-webpage/11-Model_Comparison/index.html) you can evaluate the performance of your network using a variety of metrics.
 For example using